 Each year, thousands of people contact the Commission looking for help.
 Whether by phone or by mail, or by email, we provide members of the public with help and relevant information on a variety of human rights related issues, quickly and informally.
-We are able to help most of the people who contact us without them having to file a formal discrimination complaint.
+We can help most of the people who contact us without them having to file a formal discrimination complaint under the Canadian Human Rights Act.

 The following content section is presented with tabs.
 Use the left or right arrows to select a tab.
 Press the Tab key to access the content of that tab.
 To return to tabbed navigation, press Shift + Tab.